Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the verb ('List') and resource ('MongoDB Atlas alerts'), making the purpose immediately understandable.
-However, it doesn't differentiate from sibling tools like 'atlas-list-clusters' or 'atlas-list-projects' beyond specifying 'alerts' as the resource type.
+The description clearly states the action ('List') and resource ('MongoDB Atlas alerts'), making the tool's purpose evident.
+It differentiates from sibling tools like atlas-list-clusters or atlas-list-projects by specifying 'alerts'.
+However, it does not elaborate on the scope or context, but it's sufficient for basic identification.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.